 ISFPs appreciate direct and clear instructions on how they can complete their task well.
 Keep your information precise, factual and allow them to work independently to achieve their goals.

 One of the key motivating factors for the ISFP is offering practical help to others.
-Besides giving the ISFP generic information, showing them how their work can help others in a practical and immediate manner will be a key motivator to help them become more effective in their work.
+Besides giving the ISFP generic information, showing them how their work can help others practically and immediately will be a key motivator to help them become more effective in their work.

 Conversely, when making a decision or communication information that hurt or bring detriment to people will cause ISFPs to be highly demotivated.
 When doing so, explain yourself and show how it ultimately benefits the parties involved.

 That said; let’s look at what will possibly cause conflict with an ISFP, and how you can avoid it.

 ISFPs though appearing flexible, deeply treasure their inner values, and they want to see these values expressed outwardly in their world.
 If there are roles or decisions they have to make that compromises on what they believe, it will most probably lead to a conflict of some sort.

 To avoid the conflict, always check back with the ISFP in situations where the moral lines seem a little grey.
 Often, the ISFP would have a clear stand on it but seldom do they vocalise it until necessary.